Last updated on 1 April 2019

 The Fuorisalone event sees the involvement of almost all the districts in the city, even though some are more active than others in terms of offering high-profile initiatives.
-Moreover, since the advent of the Fuorisalone event, some district have been assigned the endorsement by the Municipality of Milan, providing a quality certification for the events and initiatives featured in every district.
+Moreover, since the advent of the Fuorisalone event, some districts have been assigned the endorsement by the Municipality of Milan, providing a quality certification for the events and initiatives featured in every district.

 Brera – artsy and bohemian allure

 This is the district that houses a Pinacoteca and art Academy famed throughout the world.
 This artsy neighbourhood with its narrow, cobbled streets boasting a dense concentration of antique shops, galleries, showrooms and prestigious locations, exudes a truly alluring, bohemian aura year-round.
 During the Fuorisalone, Brera offers a high-profile events calendar, featuring several of the world’s most prestigious brands, and focuses on attracting a design savvy, culturally oriented public.
-Brera Design District is a territorial marketing project promoting excellence and the commercial real estate development.
+Brera Design District is a territorial marketing project promoting excellence and commercial real estate development.

 Brera district: M2 (green line) Lanza, M2 (green line) Moscova.

 Tortona Design Week – former warehouses and innovation